Clinical Activities & Supervision

 - The fellow participates weekly in patient-care rounds with hospital-based psychologists, exposing the fellow to patient-care coordination and discussions about clinical issues with deep educational value.
 Supervisors often conduct group discussions on educational topics that arise during clinical care.

 The fellowship provides a robust rehabilitation psychology curriculum, along with many elective seminars and activities to deepen knowledge and skills, while preparing fellows for a long and successful career in rehabilitation psychology.

 - Adult medical seminars (e.g., noon conferences, grand rounds; morbidity, mortality and improvement; tumor board)*

 - Graduate Medical Education Combined Lectures (e.g., professionalism, wellness, cultural sensitivity, corporate compliance, confidentiality, risk management, health disparities, population health, quality and patient safety)*

 - Hospital-wide committee participation (e.g., ethics, diversity and inclusion council)

 *Required educational experiences

-In addition to clinical activity, involvement in medical education is also a minor emphasis of the fellowship.
+Medical education is a minor emphasis of the fellowship.

 - Teaching, instruction, and shadowing of medical residents and medical students